Shaping Modern Artefacts: Material Form and Function HISTART5130

 ■ Develop observational and critical skills for object-based studies of modern materials by object examination and documentation and archival technical material investigation methods to investigate and communicate research findings.

 Intended Learning Outcomes of Course

 By the end of this course students will be able to:

-■ Recognise common historical synthetic materials in decorative arts, social history, fashion and design artefacts by characteristic object appearances, manufacture, uses and dates.
+■ Recognise common modern material artefacts of applied arts (decorative, fashion and design) and social history by characteristic object appearances, manufacture, uses and dates.

-■ Critically discuss the history of common commercial synthetic materials for every-day and designed products in contexts of historical technological, artistic developments, and social and cultural values.
+■ Critically discuss modern material artefacts for every-day and designed products in contexts of historical technological, artistic developments, and social and cultural values.

-■ Critically interpret synthetic materials in historical artefacts by object examination, technical material investigation and research of archival information sources.
+■ Critically identify and interpret modern materials artefacts using cultural heritage methodologies of object examination, technical material investigation and research of archival information sources.

-■ Communicate evidence of interdisciplinary observations and investigations for historical synthetic materials.
+■ Communicate evidence of interdisciplinary observations and investigations for historical modern materials.